← All blood test guides

 Thyroid hormone regulates brain metabolism directly.
 TSH alone is an indirect signal — free T3 is the active hormone cells use, and it's almost never included in a standard order.

-Core Usually in standard thyroid panel Ask Request specifically
+Core Usually in a standard panel Ask Request specifically

 Core